jsturtevant/aks-examples/least-privileged-sp/README.md

 cd ..
 ```

 > note: Client secret was set when `create-aks-sp.sh` was run.
-If you were adding permissions to an existing Service Principle you will need to set `$clientsecret` manually.
+If you were adding permissions to an existing Service principal you will need to set `$clientsecret` manually.

 ## Test IP address creation
 You can confirm your deployment into the vnet by looking at the ip addresses allocated.